 Gives us 11 hours of daylight.

-The Lions Club will be serving up a hearty breakfast from 5am at a venue to be advised.
+The Lions Club will be serving up a hearty breakfast from 5am at Newtown Hall.

-We follow the New England Hwy North out of town as a group; supported by Vehicles with flashing lights and advisory signage.
+6am sharp, we follow the New England Hwy North out of town as a group; supported by vehicles with flashing lights and safety signage.